sergnio/myRetailAPI/README.md

 mvn install
 java -jar target/products-api-0.0.1-SNAPSHOT.jar
 ```
-After the build has completed, head over to [localhost:8080/v1/health](localhost:8080/v1/health), and you should simply see a message - "Server is running"
+After the build has completed, head over to [localhost:8080/v1/health](localhost:8080/v1/health), and you should see a simple message - "Server is running"

 Congrats!
 # Live version